2016–17 South American floods: Torrential rain and thunderstorms

 Torrential rains accompanied the thunderstorms that began in the regions of northern Peru such as Lambayeque, La libertad, and Piura as well as in the provinces of the south of Ecuador such as El oro, Lloja, and Azuay.
 Many of these experienced for the first time heavy rains with lightning, in particular, the Metropolitan District of Guayaquil.
 Gradually various parts of both countries where rain is scarce, such as the provinces of Lima and Tacna, also experienced heavy rainfall.
 Other cities that are commonly rainy, like Quito and Riobamaba, recorded historic levels of precipitation 5 to 6 times greater than normal.

 The Peruvian Amazon rainforest also faced a significant rise in rain.

 The hailstorms began in the southern Peruvian regions and Puno was affected the most.
-The Puno authorities found themselves obliged to close schools and avoid travel on highways.
+The Pujno authorities found themselves obliged to close schools and avoid travel on highways.
 In the final days several inhabitants of Lima warned the authorities of the accumulation of large quantities of a white mass on the peaks of the mountain ranges of Lima.

 The Ecuadorian city of Cuenca also recorded a strong hailstorm that paralyzed traffic and obliged the municipal authorities to declare a state of emergency suspending classes in schools, colleges and universities.